joe-durbin/AzDocker/README.md

 ### Modifying Shell Configuration

 - Bash: Edit the `.bashrc` section in the Dockerfile
-- Starship: Edit `starship.toml` in the project root
+- Starship: Edit `config_files/starship.toml` and rebuild the container

 **Note:** PowerShell modules are not auto-loaded.
 Import them manually in your PowerShell sessions as needed.